radgrad/docusaurus2/docs/developers/design/overview.md

 ---
-title: Overview of RadGrad Design
+title: Overview of RadGrad's Design
 sidebar_label: Overview
 ---

-This section provides documentation about the design and implementation of RadGrad2.
+This chapter provides a guided walkthough of the design of RadGrad.
+In general, we will walk through the directory structure of the primary repositories associated with the system.